amd/aocl-crypto/docs/compat/openssl.md

 ​	ALCP support for OpenSSL is provided by a provider.
 Provider lib name is ```libopenssl-compat.so```.
 Please configure openssl to use provider by default or setup provider loading inside application itself.

-​	To bench with the provider, use the following example assuming you are executing command from the root of the package directory.
+​	To bench with the provider, use the following example assuming you are executing command from the root of the package (extracted tarball) directory.

 ​	```openssl speed -provider-path $PWD/lib  -provider libopenssl-compat -evp aes-128-gcm```